karann-msft/nuget-twitter-bot/README.md

-## .NET Twitter Bot
+## NuGet Twitter Bot

-I am a [twitter bot](https://twitter.com/_dotnetbot_) that retweets .NET related tweets.
+I am a [twitter bot](https://twitter.com/NugetBot) that retweets NuGet related tweets.
 I am written in .NET Core, running on AWS Lambda and am deployed with CloudFormation and CodePipeline.

 ## How to Contribute and Give Feedback